leafleaf90/VLblog/_posts/2024-02-14-nuxt-on-firebase.md

 }
 {% endhighlight %}

 This is all standard except the postbuild script.
 You can do this step manually by cd into the .output directory after building and running _npm install_, but this script makes it a bit easier.
+The idea for the solution above comes from [this](https://github.com/nuxt/nuxt/issues/15185){:target="\_blank"} GitHub Nuxt issue.

 When you want to deploy, you do these steps in order in the terminal: